 - See also: c, free-pascal, freebsd, xml, csharp, php, python, perl, ruby, java, mime, unix

-- I have 25 facts about Apache Subversion. what would you like to know? email me and let me know how I can help.
+- Have a question about Apache Subversion not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: